Skip to content

 Implementation plans, not vague TODO items

-AppHandoff's AI ticket drafting lets coding agents create detailed implementation tickets based on scan results and project context.
+AppHandoff's AI ticket drafting lets coding agents create detailed implementation tickets based on live project context.
 Instead of generating vague TODO items, agents produce tickets with specific endpoint paths, request and response schemas, implementation steps, and acceptance criteria.

-The drafting process uses MCP tools to access the full project state: current mismatches, existing tickets, API specifications, and scan history.
+The drafting process uses MCP tools to access the full project state: existing tickets, milestones, published contracts, and project rules.
 This context allows agents to write tickets that account for dependencies, avoid duplicate work, and reference specific lines of code that need changes.

 What the drafter reads